binhchay1/perfect_fit/docs/PAYMENT_API_DOCUMENTATION.md

 **Tables:**
 - `users` - Customer information
 - `orders` - Order data
-- `payments` - Payment method and status
+- `payments` - Payment method and status (includes session management)
 - `transactions` - Money flow tracking (payments, refunds, adjustments)
 - `payment_callbacks` - Gateway callback logs for auditing
+- `payment_logs` - Detailed payment activities

 **Key Relationships:**
 - User can have many orders
 - Order can have many payments
 - Payment can have many transactions
 - Transactions track money flow (payment, refund, adjustment)

+**Payment Session Management:**
+- Each payment for online gateways has a session_token for security
+- session_expires_at tracks when payment link expires (30 minutes by default)
+- session_used tracks if payment session has been used
+- System handles session renewal for interrupted payments

 ### Frontend Integration